GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/polylang/docs/modules/polylang/en.md

 - Tags
 - Media items

-The corresponding fields receive input `polylangLanguage`, and we can filter by code or locale, and by 1 or more than 1 language.
+The corresponding fields receive input `polylangLanguageBy`, and we can filter by code or locale, and by 1 or more than 1 language.

 For instance, passing `$languageCodes: ["es"]` will fetch data in Spanish: